- Bed Preparation

 Unlike the tuberous, spring-flowering anemones, Japanese anemone flowers later on tall, wiry stems to 3 feet in height.
 Single and semi-double flowers range from white to deep pink.
 Moist, rich soils are best.
 Other species are also available.

-?Silver Mound? (silver mound artemisia)
+Artemisia schmidtiana 'Silver Mound' (silver mound artemisia)

-A. ludoviciana ?Silver King? (silver king artemisia)
+A. ludoviciana 'Silver King' (silver king artemisia)

-These two varieties are perhaps the best known of the artemisias, most of which are grown for their silvery gray foliage. ?Silver Mound? is dwarf and compact, about 1 foot in height; ?Silver King? may grow 2 to 3½ feet tall.
+These two varieties are perhaps the best known of the artemisias, most of which are grown for their silvery gray foliage.
+'Silver Mound' is dwarf and compact, about 1 foot in height; 'Silver King' may grow 2 to 3½ feet tall.

 Asclepias tuberosa (butterfly weed, chigger weed)